Code4HR/welcome/outline.md

     * people new on meetup.com
     * people new to physical hangout
     * people that stumble to codeforhamptonroads.org and want more info
- * help reduce the work on the rest of the group each week for indoc of new visitors
+ * help reduce the work on the rest of the group each week for indoc of new visitors.
+ * don't recreate content that's found elsewhere.
+Give a intro and context and link to.
+This is one part syllabus and one part faq.
+ * limit the unique-to-our-brigade info.
+For that we can just link them to our homepage.
+The hope here is we can make this good enough and maybe generic enough that it's useful for all brigades.
  * cut down on the number of people thinking we'll teach them how to code.
-We teach people to fish by giving them all the links and oportunites to learn, but we're not hear to train/present on coding.
+We teach people to fish by giving them all the links and opportunities to learn, but we're not hear to train/present on coding.
 Give them the resources to learn on their own, and welcome them to the group if they still want to help.
 Be clear that we are not a education provider (but we do a lot of learning and sharing every week!).

 ## Outline

 ### Purpose and Foundation
- * snip some text from our homepage, brigade site, and cfa
+ * snip some text from our homepage, brigade site, and cfa, but don't plagiarize.
+If other sites have significant content, give a intro and link to it rather then copy.
  * background on cfa and brigade
  * what is civic hacking